ahrampy/tower-time/README.md

 ## Future Plans

-* Add Firebase backend to allow highscore list
+What had been repeatedly requested by testers and players is the addition of a highscore list, so I would add a simple Firebase backend to allow user to store their name along with their final score, and display a highscore list on the gameover screen.
+This would additionaly require some "locking down" of the game's interanal workings, which are currently too accesible on the browser;)